 Be the person you want your child to be.
-We all know what a good parent acts like – sounds like – even if we didn’t have one.
+We all know what a good parent acts like, what she sounds like, even if we didn’t have one.
 Let’s act and speak like that.

-What do you want most for your child: whether she be young, or all grown?
+What do you want most for your child, whether she be young or all grown?

 I would want her to find the joy in all things, and to be ready with a smile.
-I would want her to say ‘thank you’ and ‘I’m sorry’ often — and really mean it.
-I’d want her to open her heart to faith, love, and adventure, and to always be satisfied with enough.
+I would want her to say thank you and I’m sorry often and really mean it.
+I’d want her to open her heart to faith, love, forgiveness, adventure, and to always be satisfied with enough.

 What do you want most for your child: whether he be under your roof, or his own?

 I’d hope he wouldn’t make mountains out of mole hills.
-I’d hope he would give other people the benefit of the doubt, that he would be a man of his word.
+I’d hope he’d give other people the benefit of the doubt, and that he would be a man of his word.
 I’d want him to believe in his deepest places that God is good, and because he believed it, that he would love others lavishly, faithfully, and with gratitude.

 I am a blessed woman indeed because I have a mother who is someone I want to be.